decompals/decompedia/projects/skyward-sword.md

 ## About the project

 An in-progress decompilation of The Legend of Zelda: Skyward Sword for the [Nintendo Wii](/platforms/gamecube-wii).
 Currently builds NTSC-1.0 (SOUE01 Rev 0), with other versions planned.
+Skyward Sword HD for the Nintendo Switch is out of scope, though the Skyward Sword HD Randomizer community has done some reverse engineering.

 The repository is hosted in the [ZeldaRET GitHub organization](https://github.com/zeldaret/ss), and progress can be viewed on [decomp.dev](https://decomp.dev/zeldaret/ss).